ZIONINFORMATIONTECHNOLOGY/ABOUTZIT/README.md

 ============

-# ABOUTUS
 Zion Information Technology is otherwise known as ZIT is a product based company started  by   wilmix  jemin j.
-Zion Information Technology(ZIT) is focused on   Advanced Software Development, WebDesign, Developing utilities, WebPublishing ,Cloud computing , and Client Services.
-JIT provides information technology, software engineering , research , and Quality Analysis.
+Zion Information Technology(ZIT) is focused on   Advanced Software Development, WebDesign, Developing utilities, WebPublishing ,Advanced Business, and Client Services.
+ZIT provides information technology, software engineering , research , and Quality Analysis.

 OUR HUMAN POLICY
 ----------------